Organ Pipe Cactus National Monument

 Native Peoples

-Prehistoric desert people, wandered the upland canyons of the Ajo Range to gather wild foods and to drink from pools of water in the rock known as tinajas.
+Prehistoric desert people wandered the upland canyons of the Ajo Range to gather wild foods and to drink from pools of water in the rock known as tinajas.
 When the Spanish arrived in the 16th century, descendants of these prehistoric peoples, the Tohono O'odham (formerly called the Papago), occupied this section of the Sonoran Desert and were engaged in dry farming.
+As late as 1929, the area was occupied by a community of Tohono O’odham, whose buildings covered about two hundred acres, and included a ballcourt and pithouse and other activity clusters.

 Exploration & Settlement

-During the next three centuries, Spanish, Mexicans and Americans greatly disturbed the natural habitat by cattle ranching and mining the desert of its precious metals.
-But in the last half century, since its establishment as a national monument, this unique region of the Sonoran area has begun to revert to its wilderness state.
+During the three centuries after the arrival of the Spanish, the natural habitat was greatly disturbed by cattle ranching and mining of the desert for precious metals.
+But since its establishment as a national monument, this unique region of the Sonoran area has begun to revert to its wilderness state.

 Political History